 Elcho School is participating in the National School Lunch Program and the Severe Need Breakfast program.
 As part of the requirements for the federal meal programs, the district is required to inform and share with each household the application for free or reduced-price meals.
+Parents can complete the application online through Infinite Campus.
 As a district we would like every household to complete the application as it does help the district with supporting families with meal prices as well as other areas of support within the district.

 When your child participates in our healthy and delicious school meals program it will save your family time and money.
 At breakfast, all children are offered at least four food items from three food components (grain, fruit, and fluid milk) and at lunch are offered five food components (grain, protein, fruit, vegetable, and fluid milk).
-For your child's breakfast to be free, they must take at least three food items, one of which is 1⁄2 cup fruit or vegetable.
-Lunch will remain free for all students, if they take the required components, for the 2022-2023 school year.
+For your child's breakfast to be a reimbursable meal, they must take at least three food items, one of which is 1⁄2 cup fruit or vegetable.
+Breakfast prices will be determined annually by the school board.